 | Kingrinder K1 | 60 |

 These are educated starting points for a medium roast.
-They are not final — they are a midpoint to bracket from.
-If you’re dialing in a lighter roast instead, the starting clicks shift finer — see the light-roast V60 dial-in guide for that bracket.
+Not final numbers.
+Think of them as a midpoint you can bracket from.
+If you’re dialing in a lighter roast instead, the starting clicks shift finer; see the light-roast V60 dial-in guide for that bracket.

 - Dose: 15.0g beans, weighed.